 Some vital statistics: The 50,000-square-foot estate, at 1011 North Beverly Drive a few blocks above Sunset Boulevard, has 17 bedrooms and 29 bathrooms on 3.7 acres.
 The compound includes a guesthouse over an eight-car garage, a security cottage, a separate two-bedroom apartment, a four-bedroom gate lodge, two projection rooms, spa facilities and even an Art Deco nightclub.
 An outdoor terrace seats up to 400.
 The billiard room contains a massive stone fireplace mantle brought from San Simeon.

 Curbed recently mapped the 10 most expensive rentals on the market, and the next closest competitor appears to be Pierce Brosnan's Malibu spread at less than half the price -- a mere quarter-million a month.

-We've included more pictures below from the official Beverly House listing; clicking on any photo will take you to it.
+We've included more pictures below from the official Beverly House listing.
 (By the way, you can also buy the home; the current asking price is $115 million, down from $165 million a few years ago.)
 How do you think it stacks up to the Crespi-Hicks estate?

 - William Randolph Hearst